 A great way to figure out your character traits is to take an online personality test.
 These will show you your essential characteristics, and some will even suggest ideas about unique dream jobs based on your results.
 Although these may not be interesting to you, they will point you in the right direction.

 3. What do you love?

-Being passionate about your work is the best way not only to perform better but also to feel fulfilled and satisfied by your career.
-To find your dream job, think about the things that you love doing.
+Being passionate about your work is the best way to perform better and feel fulfilled and satisfied with your career.
+To find your dream job, think about what you love doing.

 What could you do for hours on end?
 What gets you energized and creative?
 What do you think of doing when bored?

 You don’t need to think of careers at this point.
 You may love baking or hiking, or listening to music.
 Write these ideas down.
 There are thousands of unique dream jobs that may suit your passions.

 3. What are you really good at?

 Your dream job is waiting where your passions and your skills meet.
 Usually, the longer you pursue your passion, the better you get at it.
 Combining your skills and passions may highlight a dream career you never even thought about.
 Moreover, if you’re looking for dream jobs that pay well, it is best to look for one you are good at.

 When thinking about what you’re good at, don’t rely just on your own opinion.
 What do other people often praise you for?
 Singing?
 Teaching?
 Art?
 Focus on what you have a natural talent for.

 This question will have you focus in the opposite direction.
 What are the things that you particularly dislike doing?
 For example, working as a librarian might not be the best for you if you are an extrovert.